-The Red Scarf Project began in 2012 with the public installation of hundreds of red scarves in downtown London and Stratford by the staff and volunteers at Regional HIV/AIDS Connection.
-Every year since, scarves are knit and crochet by the local community and donated to RHAC in time for World AIDS Day on December 1.
-People in need of a little extra warmth are welcome to take the scarves, and read the attached information tag to spread its important message of HIV/AIDS awareness.
+Red Scarf began in 2012 with the public installation of hundreds of red scarves in downtown London and Stratford by the staff and volunteers at Regional HIV/AIDS Connection.
+Every year since, scarves are knit and crocheted by the local community and donated to RHAC in time for World AIDS Day on December 1.
+Like the red ribbon, the red scarf is a symbol of awareness and support for people living with HIV/AIDS.

 Red Scarf: An HIV/AIDS Benefit Concert

-Regional HIV/AIDS Connection (RHAC) presents Red Scarf featuring The Trews.
+Every year, Regional HIV/AIDS Connection (RHAC) presents Red Scarf.
 Red Scarf is our annual benefit concert to mark AIDS Awareness Week, and lead up to World AIDS Day on December 1st.

 The concert raises critical funds that will directly support people living with, at risk-for, or affected by HIV/AIDS.
 Funds raised support client services such as practical and psychosocial support; counselling; monthly support groups and social support camps; education, prevention and stigma reduction strategies; harm reduction services; referrals; transitional, respite and palliative care; as well as social support programmes and opportunities.